 Hawkins scores 25, Creighton beats No. 24 BYU 83-71

-SIOUX FALLS, S.D.
-(AP) Far from the Creighton campus, the 3,500-seat Sanford Pentagon was nearly packed with Bluejays fans and Ryan Hawkins gave them quite a show against No. 24 BYU on Saturday.
+SIOUX FALLS, S.D. – Far from the Creighton campus, the 3,500-seat Sanford Pentagon was nearly packed with Bluejays fans and Ryan Hawkins gave them quite a show against No. 24 BYU on Saturday.

 Even though eight inches of snow fell Friday in Sioux Falls and hampered travel, the Creighton crowd made it seem like a home game 180 miles to the north.
 The stands were full as Hawkins scored 19 of his season-high 25 points in the first half in an 83-71 win.